Form Filling Automation: From Simple Inputs to Complex Multi-Step Forms

 E --> E3[Custom Components]

 Simple forms represent the most straightforward automation targets.
 These typically contain static fields with predictable selectors and basic client-side validation.
 Dynamic forms introduce JavaScript-driven behavior, where field visibility and options change based on user input.
 Multi-step forms span multiple pages or sections, requiring state management and navigation logic.
 Complex interactive forms incorporate rich UI components, file handling, and custom validation workflows.
+For a breakdown of each category, see our guide on types of web forms and how to handle each in automation.

 Essential Techniques for Basic Form Automation